ACT: Payment Schedule Served - Claimant Suspends Work

 - The adjudicated amount is not paid within 5 business days after an adjudication determination is received by the respondent, or later date if determined by the adjudicator.

 Notwithstanding anything in the contract, the claimant is not liable for any loss or expense suffered by the respondent as a consequence of a suspension of work under the Act.
 If in response to a suspension the respondent removes any work from the claimant's contract, the respondent is liable for any loss and expense suffered by the claimant as a result of the respondent's action.
 The respondent must be provided with 2 business days written notice of the claimant's intention to suspend work.
 For example, if the due date for payment is Monday and the written notice is provided on Tuesday, work may be suspended from Friday of the same week.

 "You have failed to pay the amount due under the Building and Construction Industry Security of Payment Act 2009 (ACT) in respect of my payment claim served on you on date.........
 Take notice that pursuant to my right under section 29 of the Act, I will suspend work at the expiration of two business days unless, in the meantime, the amount due is paid in full.

 Once the claimant has been paid the amount due, work must resume within 3 business days.

 Payment for the loss and expense can be pursued through adjudication like any other due payments.

-Please move to the next step on the flowchart being "Claimant has 20 business days to prepare & serve Adjudication Application from Due Date for Payment".
+Please move to the next step on the ACT flowchart being "Claimant has 20 business days from Due Date for Payment to prepare & serve Adjudication Application on Adjudicate Today".